No AI permissions given, ever.

 February 6, 2021

+“I might make it down the mountain in daylight,” she muttered to herself, anxiety just beginning to tighten her throat.
+She’d noticed on the way up that morning that she had a headlight out.
+But it’ll be dark before I’m home.
 Pennie turned up her car radio, electronic pop music flooding the cabin, and forced herself to unclench her jaw.
-She set her car to cruise five miles over the speed limit.
-Still, the other drivers were impatient, speeding up too close behind her only to jerk over into the left lane between transfer trailers.
+She set her car to cruise five miles over the speed limit and shifted her foot closer to the brake.
+The other drivers were impatient, speeding up too close behind her only to jerk over into the left lane between transfer trailers.

-The display in her dash lit up, and her phone ringtone played over the car speakers.
-She glanced over and saw her brother Grant’s name on the display.
+As she watched the other vehicles jockeying to gain another car-length, the display in her dash lit up and her phone ringtone played over the car speakers.
+Pennie spared a glance at the screen and saw her brother Grant’s name on the audio display.
+She used her thumb to tap the green phone icon built into her steering wheel.
+“Hello!”

 “Hey, sis.
 Mom and Dad get on the road okay?
 They didn’t tell me when they headed out.”
+Grant’s warm voice faded in and out, distorting.
+Pennie squinted, trying to concentrate on both the call and the road.

 “They left awfully late.”